-- Application forms are available from www.quaker.org.uk/sustainabilitygrants from June.
-You can also request an application form from Maya Williams by emailing mayaw@quaker.org.uk or telephoning 020 7663 1056.
-You can submit an application at any point between June and 3 October 2017, when applications will close. - All applications must be made on a fully completed application form, though further supporting material can be included.
-Applications need to be accompanied by a minute of support from the appropriate local or area meeting. - All applications need a main applicant and a supporting applicant who are both members or attenders of the same local or area meeting. - Applications also need to be signed by the appropriate local or area meeting clerk.
-Please see the 'notes for clerks' section in these guidance notes for more detail on this. - Applications are generally considered once a year only. - Applicants will be informed as to whether they have been successful or unsuccessful by the end of December 2016.
-The money will be distributed to successful applicants by January 2017.
-Final decisions on awarding grants are made by the QPSW Economics, Sustainability and Peace sub-committee. - Grants not taken up within one year of the date of the offer will lapse, unless an alternative agreement has been made. - In giving a grant our support for you is financial, but also spirit-let and prayerful, so we hope to maintain contact through the year to hear of any developments so we can continue to support and uphold you.
+- Application forms are available from www.quaker.org.uk/sustainabilitygrants. - You can also request an application form from Maya Williams by emailing mayaw@quaker.org.uk or telephoning 020 7663 1056.
+You can submit an application at any point up until 15 October 2018, when applications will close. - All applications must be made on a fully completed application form, though further supporting material can be included.
+Applications need to be accompanied by a minute of support from the appropriate local or area meeting. - All applications need a main applicant and a supporting applicant who are both members or attenders of a Quaker worshipping community - Applications also need to be signed by a clerk.
+Please see the 'notes for clerks' section in these guidance notes for more detail on this. - Applications are generally considered once a year only. - Applicants will be informed as to whether they have been successful or unsuccessful by the end of November 2018.
+The money will be distributed to successful applicants by December 2018.
+Final decisions on awarding grants are made by the QPSW Economics, Sustainability and Peace sub-committee. - Grants not taken up within one year of the date of the offer will lapse, unless an alternative agreement has been made.

+• In giving a grant our support for you is financial, but also spirit-let and prayerful, so we hope to maintain contact through the year to hear of any developments so we can continue to support and uphold you.